-Minimum length for multiple targets: Specify this to set a minimum alignment or locus length to allow multiple target regions to be selected.
-By default will be set to the value of -l,-len (thus, when -R,-mult\reg is used, all loci passing length filter will be allowed multiple targets).
+-m,min_mult Minimum length for multiple targets: Specify this to set a minimum alignment or locus length to allow multiple target regions to be selected.
+By default will be set to the value of -l,-len (thus, when -R,-mult_reg is used, all loci passing length filter will be allowed multiple targets).

--D, --dist\r

-Distance between targets: When -R,-mult\reg is in use, use this parameter to specify the minimum distance between targets.
-When targets are in conflict (e.g. they are less than -D,-dist\r bases apart), conflicts will be resolved using the criterion set with -S,-select\r. [default=100]
+- -D, --dist_r Distance between targets: When -R,-mult_reg is in use, use this parameter to specify the minimum distance between targets.
+When targets are in conflict (e.g. they are less than -D,-dist_r bases apart), conflicts will be resolved using the criterion set with -S,-select_r. [default=100] - --target_all Use all loci as targets: This option tells mrbait to use all passing loci as target regions for bait design.
+Note that all target filtering options will still be in effect.
+Use this option if your input loci are already curated, and you simply want to design baits for them [default=False] - -d, --flank_dist Flanking distance for target filtering: Distance from boundaries of target region to parse for counting SNPs, ambiguities, gaps, etc when filtering target regions (see -S,-select_r and -F,-filter_r) [default=500].

--d, --flank\dist

-Flanking distance for target filtering: Distance from boundaries of target region to parse for counting SNPs, ambiguities, gaps, etc when filtering target regions (see -S,-select\r and -F,-filter\r) [default=500].
 Note that this value will tell mrbait to search 'd' bases to the left AND right of each target region.

-Note that currently, the same -flank\dist value will be used for all filters.

--S, --select r

-Target selection criterion: Method to resolve conflicts when targets are too close together (e.g. when -R and -D), or when only choosing one target per locus/alignment.
+Note that currently, the same -flank_dist value will be used for all filters. - -S, --select_r Target selection criterion: Method to resolve conflicts when targets are too close together (e.g. when -R and -D), or when only choosing one target per lo-cus/alignment.